pola-rs/polars/docs/source/user-guide/transformations/joins.md

 --8<-- "python/user-guide/transformations/joins.py:non-equi"
 ```

-You can provide multiple expressions as predicates but they all must use Boolean comparison operators and must refer to columns from both dataframes.
+You can provide multiple expressions as predicates but they all must use comparison operators that evaluate to a Boolean result and must refer to columns from both dataframes.

 !!! note
 `join_where` is still experimental and doesn't yet support arbitrary Boolean expressions as predicates.